Manager Home and Community Care - Regulated (RFT 1.0)

 On Call: Yes

-The Manager Home and Community Care (HCC)- Regulated provides professional and practice leadership to staff and is responsible for ensuring the provision of safe, effective quality client care within their program area.
-The position is accountable for working as part of an integrated Regional management team to ensure the successful execution of site operational goals and for managing the delivery of in home care services, staff hiring, supervision and training, client service programs and team operations.
+The Manager Home and Community Care (HCC)- Registered Nurse provides professional and practice leadership to staff and is responsible for ensuring the provision of safe, effective quality client care within their program area.
+The position is accountable for working as part of an integrated Regional management team to ensure the successful execution of site operational goals and for managing the delivery of in-home care services, staff hiring, supervision and training, client service programs and team operations.